motoharu-gosuto/psvpfstools/README.md

 ## Special thanks
 - Proxima.
 For initial docs on DMAC5, providing F00D service and help with crypto theory.
 - St4rk, weaknespase and everyone involved in PkgDecrypt.
 For zRIF string decode/inflate code.
-- Chris Venter.
-For libb64.
-- PolarSSL.
-For cryptographic primitives.